jotne-aet-git/eee-development/eeE-IFC-API/20-extended-ifc-services/README.md

-## eeE IFCAPI Ifc Multimodel Services ##
+## eeE IFCAPI Extended Services ##

 [Level Up](../README.md)

-Version/Date: 2016.02.24 AET/EPM  API v0.2+ (in progress)
+Version/Date: 2016.03.03 AET/EPM  API v0.30+ (in progress)

 Main classes are:

 * Model - a self-contained data set that is a legal population of the IFC schema
 * Object - generalized object corresponding to IfcObject in IFC Schema

-Schemata defining data structures can be found here: [IFC multimodel Services Schemata](a_schemata/README.md)
+Schemata defining data structures can be found here: [IFC Extended Services Schemata](a_schemata/README.md)

 ### Services for the classes